-- A. Biohazard warning labels and/or color-coding are used to identify any work area or object that has the potential to be exposed to blood or other infectious materials. - B. Labels are placed on such objects as: sharps containers; specimen containers; contaminated equipment; regulated waste containers; contaminated laundry bags; refrigerators and freezers containing blood or OPIM; and containers used to store, transport, or ship blood or OPIM.
+- A. Biohazard warning labels and/or color-coding are used to identify any work area or object that has the potential to be exposed to blood or other infectious materials.
+All Biosafety Labs at II or higher must indicate potential for bloodborne pathogens and indicate with proper labels if blood or bloodborne teaching, research or testing is conducted. - B. Labels are placed on such objects as: sharps containers; specimen containers; contaminated equipment; regulated waste containers; contaminated laundry bags; refrigerators and freezers containing blood or OPIM; containers used to store, transport, or ship blood or OPIM; and doors for labs including blood work.